 As next step click through the tabs of the Brick Viewer to see if all of the sensors are working correctly.
 Now you can be sure that the Bricks and Bricklets have versions that work together and that everything will work if it is screwed together in the weather station enclosure.

 It shows the data of the Air Quality Bricklet as well as the Outdoor Weather Station.
-Graphs can be drawn for different time frames, the data is logged in a sqlite database with a configuratable period and the settings are configurable through the touch-interface of the weather station itself.
+Graphs can be drawn for different time frames, the data is logged in a SQLite database with a configurable period and the settings are configurable through the touch-interface of the weather station itself.

 The application is segmented in "screens".
 Each screen is shown as a tab that can have a text-label or icon.
 The touch-click/gesture and GUI callbacks of the LCD 128x64 Bricklet are passed through to the screen if it is selected.